Fly fishing for carp has grown in popularity in a major way over the last decade. It’s an area of carp fishing I’m trying to learn to master.

 If you just can’t hack it fly fishing for carp, try one of the best carp baits and traditional fishing.

-If that’s still not your cup of tea, pick up bowfishing for carp, it’s amazing.
+If that’s still not your cup of tea, pick up bowfishing bow for carp, it’s amazing.

-Any others have thoughts on fly fishing for carps in ponds?
+Do any others have thoughts on fly fishing for carp in ponds?
 Please drop a comment below, I’d love to know other tips and tricks with this.

 I’m also going to want some heavy feedback from the audience in this section.